Progressive Christian & non-Christian views

 humans would naturally have had a strong urge to become fully human by

 developing a moral sense.
-But they could not be held responsible for disobeying
+But it could be argued that they could not be held responsible for disobeying

-The eating of the fruit is obviously a mythical event; food simply cannot
+The eating of the fruit is obviously a mythical event to most religious liberals; food simply cannot

 instantaneously add an ethical sense or other major function to the human